cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

       only_if: $CIRRUS_BRANCH =~ 'pull/.*'
     ```

-    Note that `=~` operator can match agains multiline values (dotall mode) and therefore looking for the exact occurance of the regular expression
+    Note that `=~` operator can match against multiline values (dotall mode) and therefore looking for the exact occurrence of the regular expression
     so don't forget to use `.*` around your term for matching it at any position (for example, `$CIRRUS_CHANGE_TITLE =~ '.*[docs].*'`).

 ### Supported Functions